Conserve Energy and Fuel

 Steps already taken by BIDMC

-Lighting Efficiency- New lighting standards have been developed to ensure continued use of energy efficient alternatives.
-As of March 2008, approximately 65%-70% of BIDMC's lights meet new energy standards.
+- Lighting Efficiency- New lighting standards have been developed to ensure continued use of energy efficient alternatives.

-- Incentivized researchers to keep their fume hoods closed.
+- Fume Hood Contest - Incentivized researchers to keep their fume hoods closed, saving $80K in annual energy costs.